CheetahTemplate3/cheetah3/ANNOUNCE.rst

 Hello!

-I'm pleased to announce version 3.3.0.post1, the 1st post release of release 3.3.0 of branch 3.3 of CheetahTemplate3.
+I'm pleased to announce version 3.3.1a0, the 1st alpha release of release 3.3.1 of branch 3.3 of CheetahTemplate3.

 What's new in CheetahTemplate3
 ==============================

-Nothing changes in the library code.

-Tests:

-  - Run tests with Python 3.11.

-  - Fix DeprecationWarning: ``unittest.findTestCases()`` is deprecated.
-Use ``unittest.TestLoader.loadTestsFromModule()`` instead.

-CI:

-  - Publish wheels at Github Releases.
+The contributors for this release are:

 What is CheetahTemplate3
 ========================